devalc/pace-mvp-api/README.md

 # PACE Downloader

-**PACE Downloader** is a command-line and Python API tool for downloading NASA PACE (Plankton, Aerosol, Cloud, ocean Ecosystem) satellite data unsing EarthAccess API.
+**PACE Downloader** is a command-line and Python API tool for downloading NASA PACE (Plankton, Aerosol, Cloud, ocean Ecosystem) satellite data using EarthAccess API.
 It supports:

 - L2 and L3 products
 - Daily or monthly downloads